zverok/zverok.github.io/_posts/2024-09-19-gilded_rose.md

   # ...and so on
 ```
-This code uses [saharspec](https://github.com/zverok/saharspec), my RSpec extensions library (which tries to be ideologically compatible with RSpec, just taking its ideas further), namely its recent [experimental](https://github.com/zverok/saharspec/tree/experimental) branch where `it_with` method is implemented.
+This code uses [moarspec](https://github.com/zverok/moarspec), my RSpec extensions library (which tries to be ideologically compatible with RSpec, just taking its ideas further), namely its recently added `it_with` method.

 This method is just a shortcut for what RSpec already has.
 This code:
 ```ruby